Inzhenerka/docs.getdbt.tech/website/docs/guides/custom-cicd-pipelines.md

 When running a CI/CD pipeline you’ll want to use a service token instead of any individual’s API key.
 There are [detailed docs](/docs/dbt-cloud-apis/service-tokens) available on this, but below is a quick rundown (this must be performed by an Account Admin):

-- Login to your <Constant name="cloud" /> account.
+1. Log in to your <Constant name="cloud" /> account.
 - In the upper left, click the menu button, then **Account settings**.
 - Click [**Service tokens**](/docs/dbt-cloud-apis/service-tokens) on the left.
 - Click **+ Create service token** to create a new token specifically for CI/CD API calls.